 But increasingly erratic rainfall and extended periods of drought, due in part to climate change and other unpredictable weather patterns like El Niño, make it difficult for much of the population to consistently grow food, keep animals healthy and earn money.

+The weather is intrinsically linked to health and hunger in Ethiopia.
 When rain doesn’t fall as expected, farmers can’t always grow the quality or quantity of crops they need to provide for their families, meaning they can’t produce what they need to eat or what they would normally sell at the local market for income.

 During drought, water for drinking and daily tasks becomes limited or nonexistent.

-And dry land doesn’t produce the pasture animals need to graze, either, which leads many to get sick, stop producing milk and die.
+Dry land doesn’t produce the pasture animals need to graze, either, which leads many to get sick, stop producing milk and die.
 Without healthy animals, herding families have no source of milk, meat or income.

 Changing and unpredictable weather patterns also, at times, cause heavier rains than usual, which can overflow rivers and trigger flooding that completely wipes out crops, shelters, livestock and land.

+The effects of unpredictable rain and other shocks can therefore be devastating for these families.
 Without any other options to support themselves, people are often forced to skip meals or sell their belongings to survive.
 Others abandon their homes and land altogether in search of food.

-Can people buy more food?
+Can people in Ethiopia buy more food?

 Drought and other crises significantly decrease food supplies in farming areas, too, because fewer crops have been grown and harvested.
 What is at hand then becomes more expensive, making it hard for already-struggling families to purchase what they need even if the stock is there.